mandavga/weather-regimes-sf/README.md

 AUTHOR: Gaurav Atreya, Garima Mandavya

 # Objective
-Redoing the weather regime analysis on 1000 hPa.
+Could be performed on any level of geopotential heights, e.g., 500 Pa, 1000 hPa.

 Our Study area range for the weather regimes is:
 - lat: -50.0 → -15.0